Secrecy Results for Compound Wiretap Channels: Compound wiretap channels

 with a positive universal constant $c$, where $||\cdot||$ is the variational distance.
 Suppose that the eavesdropper chooses for each $t\in\theta$ decoding sets $\{K_{j,t}\subset C^n: j\in\mathcal{J}_n \}$ with $C^n=\bigcup_{j\in\mathcal{J}_n}K_{j,t}$.
 We will lower bound the average error probability (and consequently the maximum error probability) for every choice of the decoding rule the eavesdropper might make.
 Set

 Then

-where in the second and the fourth line we have used the fact that the sets $\{j\}\times K_{j,t}^c$, $j\in \mathcal{J}_n$, are mutually disjoint, the third line follows from (\ref{3}), and in the sixth line we merely observed that for any non-negative numbers $a_1,\ldots, a_J$ with $\sum_{j=1}^{J}a_j=1$ we have $\sum_{j=1}^{J}(1-a_j)=J-1$.
+where in the first and the third line we have used the fact that the sets $\{j\}\times K_{j,t}^c$, $j\in \mathcal{J}_n$, are mutually disjoint, the second line follows from (\ref{3}), and in the fourth line we merely observed that for any non-negative numbers $a_1,\ldots, a_J$ with $\sum_{j=1}^{J}a_j=1$ we have $\sum_{j=1}^{J}(1-a_j)=J-1$.
 Consequently, the average (and hence maximum) error probability of every decoding strategy the eavesdropper might select tends to $1$ as soon as $J_n\to \infty$.
-It should be remarked, however, that although for the vast majority of messages the eavesdropper will be in error there is still a possibility left that she/he can decode a small fraction of them correctly.\\ As will follow from the proofs below we will have $\eps_n=2^{-na}$, $a>0$, and $J_n=2^{nR}$, $R>0$, if the secrecy capacity is positive so that the speed of convergence in (\ref{4}) will be exponential. \\ Notice that (\ref{3}) means that the random variables $Z_t^n$ at the output of the channel to the eavesdropper are almost independent of the random variable $J$ embodying the messages to be transmitted to the legitimate receiver.
+It should be remarked, however, that although for the vast majority of messages the eavesdropper will be in error there is still a possibility left that she/he can decode a small fraction of them correctly.\\ As will follow from the proofs below we will have $\varepsilon_n=2^{-na}$, $a>0$, and $J_n=2^{nR}$, $R>0$, if the secrecy capacity is positive so that the speed of convergence in (\ref{4}) will be exponential.

+Notice that (\ref{3}) means that the random variables $Z_t^n$ at the output of the channel to the eavesdropper are almost independent of the random variable $J$ embodying the messages to be transmitted to the legitimate receiver.
 Therefore it is heuristically convincing that our criterion (\ref{eq:2}) offers secrecy to some extent for communication tasks going beyond the transmission of messages.
 To demonstrate this by an example we introduce, based on \cite{ahlsw-dueck}, the notion of identification attack as follows.
 Suppose that for each fixed $t\in\theta$ and any $j\in \mathcal{J}_n$ there is a subset $K_{j,t}\subset C^n$ on the eavesdropper's output alphabet where now the sets $K_{j,t}$ need not necessarily be mutually disjoint.
-With $E:\mathcal{J}_n\to \mathcal{P}(A^n)$ being the stochastic encoder used to transmit (!) messages to the legitimate receiver we can write down the identification errors of first and second kind (cf. \cite{ahlsw-dueck} for further explanation of this code concept) for the eavesdropper's channel as
+With $E:\mathcal{J}_n\to \mathcal{P}(A^n)$ being the stochastic encoder used to transmit messages to the legitimate receiver we can write down the identification errors of first and second kind (cf. \cite{ahlsw-dueck} for further explanation of this code concept) for the eavesdropper's channel as

 and

 for $j,i\in\mathcal{J}_n$, $i\neq j$.\\ One possible interpretation of this attack, again based on \cite{ahlsw-dueck}, is that on the eavesdropper's side of the channel there are persons $F_1,\ldots, F_{J_n}$ observing the output of the channel.
 The sole interest of $F_j$ is whether or not the message $j$ has been sent to the legitimate receiver.
 Thus $F_j$ performs the hypothesis test represented by $K_{j,t}$ based on his/her knowledge of $t\in \theta$ and (\ref{eq:5}), (\ref{eq:6}) are just the errors of the first resp. second kind for that hypothesis test.\\ Let us define for $j\in\mathcal{J}_n$